Return to top

 dry beans cooking in instant pot

-Step 2: Mash some of the lentils + beans using a potato masher.
-Add in the baby spinach and let the dal simmer on “keep warm” setting while you make the spice mixture.
+Mash lentils and beans: Next, I lightly mash some of the cooked lentils and beans with a potato masher, then add in the baby spinach and allow to simmer on the “keep warm” setting while I prepare the spice mixture.

 spinach added to instant pot with dal